Findymail/n8n-nodes-findymail/README.md

 - **Name**: The full name of the person (e.g., "John Doe")
 - **Domain**: The company domain (e.g., "example.com")

-### 🔗 Find from LinkedIn
+### 🔗 Find from business profile
-Extract email addresses directly from LinkedIn profile URLs.
-Ideal for converting LinkedIn connections into actionable contact information.
+Get email addresses directly from a business profile URL.
+Ideal for converting social connections into actionable contact information.

 **Parameters:**
-- **LinkedIn URL**: The LinkedIn profile URL (e.g., "https://www.linkedin.com/in/johndoe")
+- **Profile URL**: The profile URL (e.g., "https://www.linkedin.com/in/johndoe")

 ### ✅ Verify Email
 Verify if an email address is valid and deliverable.
 Essential for maintaining clean email lists and improving deliverability rates.